The information detailed below pertains only to Union Fellows Nomination.

 I have received notification from AGU Member Relations staff that a supporter is ineligible.
 What should I do?

 If one of three supporters is ineligible to participate in the Fellows nomination process, then the nominator must find an alternate supporter to write a letter of support.
 If no alternate supporter is located, then the nomination is considered incomplete and will not be assigned to the Section Fellows Committee(s) for review.
 All nomination documents must be received at AGU headquarters by the deadline.
 To determine if a potential supporter is eligible to participate in the Fellows nomination process, please review the AGU Conflict of Interest policy.

 I have submitted a nomination package, but another supporter would like to write a letter on behalf of the nominee.
 How should we proceed?

 AGU strongly recommends and prefers that all documents are submitted to headquarters by the nominator.
 Supporters should allow adequate time to forward their letter directly to the nominator, who is responsible for submitting the complete nomination package.
 If a supporter must submit his/her letter separately, due to time constraints, then contact the Member Relations Program Manager for further instructions.
 All nomination documents must be received at AGU headquarters by the deadline.

 There are several reputable and esteemed scientists who have agreed to write supporting letters for my nominee.
-I simply cannot choose five supporters from this list of highly regarded individuals.
+I simply cannot choose three supporters from this list of highly regarded individuals.
 Can there be an exception to the rule?